theRealAph/ScopeLocals/README.md

 ## Summary

-Define a standard, lightweight way to pass contextual information from a caller about the currently executing thread or group of threads.
+Define a standard, lightweight way to pass contextual information from a caller to callees in the currently executing thread, and in some cases to a group of threads.

 ## Motivation